gelexgaray/beautiful-jekyll/_posts/2021-05-06-Personal-nodered-in-heroku.md

 ## Fork node-red-heroku to have your own backup of your infrastructure.

-First of all, we will fork [node-red-heroku](https://github.com/joeartsea/node-red-heroku) on github.
+First of all, we will fork [node-red-heroku](https://github.com/joeartsea/node-red-heroku) on Github.
 Ok, this is really not necessary... but it will help if we plan to add new nodes to our node-red and redeploy the thing.
 This repo will contain the backup of our infrastructure, being this infrastructure defined on code.
-You could also swallow copy the repo and make it private, but forking it gives you the power to change, while you mantain an easy way to update your code base from the upstream repo.
+You could also swallow copy the repo and make it private, but forking it gives you the power to change, while you maintain an easy way to update your code base from the upstream repo.

 ## Change deployment button